 The mission of MESD is to support our local school districts and share in providing a quality education for the children and families of our communities.

-The Sheltered Market Program (SMP) is designed to improve opportunities and build capacity of state certified Minority-Owned Businesses (MBE), Woman-Owned Businesses (WBE), and Emerging Small Businesses (ESB), (collectively “M/W/ESB’s”) in the regional construction industry to compete in the open market at a prime contracting level.
-Firms participating in the SMP must have prior contracting experience.
+The Prime Contractor Development Program is designed to improve opportunities and build capacity of state certified Minority-Owned Businesses (MBE), Woman-Owned Businesses (WBE), and Emerging Small Businesses (ESB), (collectively “M/W/ESB’s”) in the regional construction industry to compete in the open market at a prime contracting level.
+Firms participating in the Prime Contractor Development Program must have prior contracting experience.
 This is not a program for start up businesses.

-The SMP allows up to one-half of all new formal construction projects from $100,000 to $200,000 to be bid to program participants.
+The Prime Contractor Development Program allows up to one-half of all new formal construction projects from $100,000 to $200,000 to be bid to program participants.